aculich/haskell-emacs/README.md

 **Developing**

 * Patches welcome, but do it in a dev branch, not the master branch
-* Not interested in "I fixed indentation and removed whitespace" patches at the moment.
-Only commit hunks related to a real change.
+* Not interested in "I fixed indentation and removed whitespace/I refactored X" patches at the moment.
+Only commit hunks related to a real bugfix or new feature change.
 * Please make small, isolated patches and preferably open a ticket and associate your commit(s) with the ticket so that we have a history trace.